DmBilyk/Bilyk.University.Online-Meditation-and-Mindfulness-Community/README.md

 http://127.0.0.1:8000/

 ## Application Features

 • User Registration: Users can create accounts using their Google credentials, ensuring a seamless onboarding experience.

 • Profile Customization: Personalize your profile with information and preferences to tailor your meditation experience.

-• Guided Meditation Sessions: Access a library of guided meditation sessions led by experienced instructors, catering to various needs and skill levels.So that each user can choose the meditation they want.
+• Guided Meditation Sessions:Access a library of guided meditation sessions led by experienced instructors, catering to various needs and skill levels.So that each user can choose the meditation they want.

+• Community Forum:Engage with like-minded individuals, share experiences, and support one another on the path to mindfulness.

+• Progress Tracking:Monitor your meditation progress, set goals, and track achievements to stay motivated.

+• Weekly Challenges: Participate in themed challenges designed to deepen your mindfulness practice and encourage consistency.

 • Coming soon.

 ## Project Task Decomposition

 ### Week 1:

 - Implement feature: User Registration with Google OAuth 2.0 ✔️
 - Set up Azure environment for project deployment ✔️
 - Initialize GitHub repository for version control ✔️